Here's some good pranks to play on your mum and her visitors.

 The biscuits will need to be pulled apart, scooping the cream from the middle, leaving only the smallest ‘ring’ of cream around the inside, to appear that they are fine.

-...and so I don’t even really need to be told that I’m grounded for doing these house pranks.
+...and so I don’t even really need to be told that I’m grounded but here's some more pranks that I'll be doing while I'm kicking around the house with nothing better to do.